 Instructional Analysis

 For our instructional goal we determined the baseline knowledge we expected students to have at the beginning of the iteration unit.
 The units prior to iteration provide instruction on basic initializa- tion, Boolean logic, if-else constructs, as well as a knowledge of the basic data types (string, integer, and float).
-Determining the base- line knowledge the students is important to having well defined boundaries about what was out of the scope of our instructional analysis.
+Determining the base- line knowledge of the students is important to having well defined boundaries about what was, and was not, out of the scope of our instructional analysis.

 Using our instructional goal, Bloom’s taxonomy, our list of mis- conceptions, the baseline knowledge, and previous course material as a guides, we created a rough task analysis diagram of skills we wanted our students to be able to perform.
 To break the instruc- tional goal down into subtasks and steps, we went through the process of discerning what skills were being exercised and used to produce our learning goal.
 We used Bloom’s taxonomy as a guide to make sure we included items from lower cognitive levels, to higher cognitive levels.
 The list of misconceptions helped us identify items in the diagram.
 For example, we included "Identify a subtype of list" as a task because our observations showed that students would occasionally use strings instead of numbers when constructing a list.
 After establishing a hierarchy of tasks, we formalized our task analysis into an instructional design diagram.
 The diagram shown in Figure 1 is a final iteration of the diagram after multiple iterations of refining our performance objectives and tasks.